oweb36/mws-docs/Characters/Air Conditioners/AngelSaph.md

 If either of AngelSaph's biological or electronic-cyborg side dies, he as a whole would also die.
 This is because despite the electronic side of AngelSaph being the majority of him, it also depends on his biological side.

+His biological side is well, male.
+His biological sex is male despite him only being demifluid.
+His body also doesn't age, and won't die due to old age ever (Its immortal except due to injuries or brutality).

 ### Halo
 AngelSaph's halo is a floating shiny white-golden halo that surrounds him.
 Its tilted up to the right of AngelSaph and it can glow in the dark a yellow shine.
 Its an intergral part of his body; You can't just detach and knock AngelSaph's halo of him, but you can push the halo as its not rigidly fixed to him.